 Apart from the ones I’ve already mentioned, there are numerous small museums in Bath.
 One of my favourites was the Old Theatre Royal and Masonic Hall (read more about it here).
 But I have still to visit the Herschel Museum or the Museum of Bath at Work, or the very many others.

-I will be adding more museums to this list as I get round to visiting them.
+I will be adding more of the museums of Bath as I get round to visiting them.
 But it will be a while until I’ve seen them all!

 This article is now available as a mobile app.
 Go to GPSmyCity to download the app for GPS-assisted travel directions to the attractions featured in this article.